-Revised: ICS 1510 revised to include the term completed, March 2008 (ICS V1.4)

-Standard Updated: January 2019 ICS 2019 V1

-Reason for Update: Inclusion of full text of standard for use in Ireland where fetal viability is at 22 weeks completed gestation.

-Standard deleted Standard deleted due to deletion of ACS 1510 in 10th edition.
-Definitions of fetal viability for Ireland are provided in ICS 15X3 $\,$
+Reason For Standard: Revised: ICS 1510 is a continuation of existing practice.
+ICS 1510 revised to include the term completed.
+March 2008 (ICS V1.4) Standard Updated: January 2019 ICS 2019 V1 Reason for Update: Inclusion of full text of standard for use in Ireland where fetal viability is at 22 weeks completed gestation.
+Standard deleted Standard deleted due to deletion of ACS 1510 in 10 th edition.
+Definitions of fetal viability for Ireland are provided in ICS 15X3